Juno I: History

 The first launch of a Juno I launch vehicle was in early 1958, with the successful launch of Explorer 1 satellite on February 1, 1958, at 03:47:56 GMT, after the Soviet Union's Sputnik 1 on October 4, 1957.
-The launch had been originally been scheduled for January 29, 1958, but was scrubbed twice.
-Explorer 1 was the first U.S. satellite, and became the first satellite to confirm the existence of the Van Allen radiation belt.
-Following the first successful launch of the launch vehicle, five more Juno I launch attempts occurred, two successful, three failures.
+The launch had been scheduled for January 29, 1958, but was scrubbed twice.
+Explorer 1 was the first U.S. satellite, and it confirmed the existence of the Van Allen radiation belt.
+Following the first successful launch, five more Juno I launch attempts occurred with two successes and three failures.
 The final launch attempt was on October 23, 1958, from Cape Canaveral Launch Pad 5, which ended in failure.

 Launch vehicle

 The Juno I consisted of a Jupiter-C first stage, based on the Redstone missile; with three additional solid fuel stages based on the Sergeant missile to provide the added impulse to achieve orbit.
 The fourth stage was mounted on top of the "tub" of the third stage, and fired after third-stage burnout to boost the payload and fourth stage to an orbital velocity of 8 km/s, with an acceleration of 25–51 g.
 The tub along with the fourth stage were set spinning while the launch vehicle was on the launch pad to provide gyroscopic force in lieu of a guidance system that would have required thrust vectoring, vernier thrusters, or a reaction control system.
 The booster guidance package (with the tub attached) separated from the first stage after burnout to provide attitude control until second stage ignition.
 This multi-stage system, designed by Wernher von Braun in 1956 for his proposed Project Orbiter, obviated the need for a guidance system in the upper stages.
 It was the simplest method for putting a payload into orbit but having no upper-stage guidance, the payload could not achieve a precise orbit.
 Both the four-stage Juno I and three-stage Jupiter-C launch vehicles were the same height (21.2 m), with the added fourth-stage booster of the Juno I being enclosed inside the nose cone of the third stage.